Mellon Collie and the Infinite Sadness: 30th anniversary edition

-On November 21, 2025, a 30th anniversary edition of the album will be released as a 6-LP set and as a 4-CD box set on January 9, 2026.
+On November 21, 2025, it was announced that a 30th anniversary edition of the album will be released as a 6-LP set and as a 4-CD box set on January 9, 2026.
 This edition will contain previously unreleased material and live cuts.

+Performances

+Opera adaptation

+To mark the 30th anniversary of Mellon Collie and the Infinite Sadness, Billy Corgan partnered with the Lyric Opera of Chicago for a staged, operatic reimagining, titled A Night of Mellon Collie and Infinite Sadness.
+The production ran for seven performances from November 21 to November 30, 2025, at the Lyric Opera House in Chicago.
+New arrangements and orchestrations were commissioned for the adaptation, with Corgan collaborating with conductor James Lowe.
+The cast included four operatic soloists — soprano Sydney Mancasola, mezzo-soprano Zoie Reams, tenor Dominick Valdés Chenes, and baritone Edward Parks — alongside Corgan, who performs on select songs.

+The Rats in a Cage Tour

+In May 2026, the Smashing Pumpkins announced The Rats in a Cage Tour, a North American arena tour commemorating the 30th anniversary of Mellon Collie and the Infinite Sadness.
+Scheduled to run from September to November 2026, each show will feature two sets, with one focused on songs from the album and one drawing from across the band's broader catalog.

 Track listing

 Mellon Collie and the Infinite Sadness was intended as a two-record set.
-The CD and cassette versions of the album are divided into two discs, entitled Dawn to Dusk and Twilight to Starlight.
+The CD, cassette and MiniDisc versions of the album are divided into two discs, entitled Dawn to Dusk and Twilight to Starlight.
 The vinyl version is divided into three records with six sides, entitled Dawn/Tea Time, Dusk/Twilight, and Midnight/Starlight.
 The vinyl release also features two bonus songs ("Tonite Reprise" and "Infinite Sadness"), and a completely rearranged track order.
 In 2012 the album was remastered and rereleased as a six-disc edition, with three bonus CDs and a DVD.
 A four-LP release that year retained the CD track order instead of the original LP order.

-Compact disc/cassette version
+Compact disc/MiniDisc/cassette version

 All songs written by Billy Corgan, except where noted.